 For managers and HR professionals aiming to reduce absenteeism and encourage a more reliable and engaged workforce, knowing the underlying causes of absenteeism is key to implementing effective solutions.
 The way to quantify absenteeism is through a metric called the absenteeism rate.

-What Is Absenteeism And ‘Absenteeism (Absentee) Rate’?
+What is Absenteeism And ‘Absenteeism (Absentee) Rate’?

 Absenteeism is a term coined to describe an employee’s habitual, unplanned absence from the workplace.
 This includes being late, leaving early, and taking long breaks during work hours.
 Absenteeism is typically measured using the absenteeism rate, which is calculated by dividing the total number of days lost due to absenteeism by the total number of workdays multiplied by 100 to get a percentage.